-1) How long can you take out an RV loan for?
+How long can you take to pay off your RV loan?

-First, most lenders will look at the size of your RV loan.
-The bigger the loan, the more time you’ll get to pay it off.
-For example, you can get an RV loan for up to 144 months from Partners Federal Credit Union— but only if you’re taking out a loan of at least $75,000, according to Tina Endicott, VP of Marketing and Business Development.
+First, lenders will look at the size of your RV loan.
+The bigger the loan, the more time you can take to pay it off.
+At Partners Federal Credit Union, for example, you can apply for terms up to 144 months — but only if you’re taking out a loan of at least $75,000, says Tina Endicott, VP of Marketing and Business Development.

-Next, lenders will look at the type of RV you’re taking out a loan for.
-Specifically, they’re checking whether it’s a new or used RV.
-You can take out a longer loan with many lenders if you’re financing a new instead of a used RV.
+Next, lenders will look at the type of RV you’re taking out a loan for — specifically, whether it’s new or used.
+Most lenders will offer longer loan terms if you’re financing a new vehicle.

-3) What happens if you take out a long-term RV loan?
+Should you choose a short-term or long-term RV loan?

 It’s generally best to take out the shortest loan term possible for your RV loan amount.
-No one wants to be in debt longer than they have to.
-Besides, wouldn’t you want to fully own your RV sooner rather than later?
+Shorter terms yield lower overall costs, and pave a shorter path to full RV ownership.

 How to find an RV loan term that works for you

-The best way to get the best loan for you is to shop around.
-Specifically, look for lenders who can give you a quote with a soft credit pull—these will not damage your credit score.
-After you narrow down your choices, you can allow potential lenders to perform a hard credit pull.
-This will limit your credit score from tanking if you shop around with many potential lenders (which is wise).
+The best way to find the right loan for you is to shop around.
+Look for lenders who can give you a quote with a soft credit pull to avoid hurting your credit score.
+After you narrow down your choices, you can allow your chosen lender to perform a hard credit pull.